Bipolar disorder — which used to be known as manic depression — affects upwards of 1 in 100 adults at some point in their lives.

 - engaging in risky activities,

 - thoughts racing quickly through your head,

 - poor concentration,

 - spending too much money on the wrong things,

 - worsening judgement,

 - and misusing drugs or alcohol.

-Depressive phases may include one or more of the following 12 thoughts and behaviours.
+Depressive phases of bipolar disorder may include one or more of the following 12 thoughts and behaviours.

 - daily life no longer of interest,